coleturner/react-components/Masonry/readme.md

 # Masonry

+**Unmaintained warning**

+Use at your own risk.
+This is not an official release and is not supported or maintained.
+It will get you 99% of the way to what you need if you're looking for a performant masonry layout in React/JS.
+However, you can expect that it will not work out of the box and will require some tweaks.

+If you would like to volunteer as a maintainer and discuss support in an official open source capacity, please reach out to @coleturner.

 ## Useage

 This is a two step setup, first you need to create your component that will utilize the Masonry component, and you will also need to supply the Masonry component with a list of data as well as a item component that will receive the data.